Watermarking hotlinked images

 "Hotlinking" is where you link to an image stored on someone else's site without making your own local copy.
 It's done a lot by people posting to forums, weblogs, or to social networking sites such as MySpace.

-So my preferred solution is to make a simple proxy script which adds a watermark to an image, and also logs the hotlinked image.
+One solution is to make a simple image proxy script which adds a watermark to an image, and also logs the hotlinked image.

 Requirements